abinit/abinit/doc/tutorial/fold2bloch.md

     abiopen.py tfold2bloch_FOLD2BLOCH.nc

-to open the file inside |ipython| and type:
+to open the file inside |ipython| and then type:

 ```ipython
 # Plot unfolded bands along the path defined by kbounds.